Absence, illness and punctuality

 - quietly relax/discuss with others in the Refectory.

-- Year 12 students are able to visit the Claremont shopping precinct only during their free period and not before school or during recess and lunch.
-Year 12 students must sign in and out at the School Marshal’s office on the terminal provided
+- Year 12 students can visit the Claremont shopping precinct only during their free period and not before school or during recess and lunch.
+Year 12 students must sign in and out at an Attendance Terminal.

-- A Year 12 student who has a spare period (blank in his timetable) in period 6 Monday – Thursday may leave at the end of period 5 having first signed in the Early Departure book in the School Marshal’s office.
+- A Year 12 student who has a free period (blank in his timetable) in period 6 Monday – Thursday may leave at the end of period 5.
 On Friday a student may not leave before lunchtime.

 Learning to use unstructured time is an important skill that is essential in tertiary education.
 Students who are serious about their studies have the opportunity to use these spare periods to carry out research, complete assignments or finish homework.